yuly-sanchez/introsde-2015-assignment-2/README.md

 ```
 * * *
 #### GET /person/{id}/{measureType}
-Returns the list of values the history of {measureType} for person identified by {id}.
+Return the list of values the history of {measureType} for person identified by {id}.
 ##### Request
 ```
  GET https://desolate-castle-6772.herokuapp.com/sdelab/person/1/height